DigitaleGesellschaft/jekyll-theme-conference/README.md

 The main landing page is shown at the root of the website to greet new visitors.
 In order to show it you need to create a `index.md` file in the root of your website's folder and specify its layout as `layout: main`.
 The remaining customizations are specified in the `_config.yml` file.

 The main page states your site's title (`site.title`) or a logo instead.
-The logo can be configured through the `logo` property under the `main` property containing:
+The logo can be configured through the `logo` property under the `main` property containing

 - a `img` property specifying the path to the image file relative to the `/assets/images/` folder.